7 Tips for Responsibly Serving Alcohol

 It is a tip of utmost importance as it can directly impact the image of your establishment.
 Train your employees to check IDs for everyone who orders an alcoholic drink.
-Ask them to wait until the person arrives or presents an ID for them if they order a drink for another person who is not available.
+Ask them to wait until the person arrives or present an ID for them if they order a drink for another person who is unavailable.
 You do not want to serve alcoholic beverages to underage patrons as it can cost you a fine of thousands of dollars, put someone’s life at risk, and may even lead to you losing your Washington alcohol license.

 Tip #5 – Stay Attentive for Indications:

 It is crucial for the waiting and serving staff to be watchful for any signs that indicate a patron is highly intoxicated.
 It may be challenging to be precise initially.
 Still, with experience and proper alcohol-serving training, you will learn to see the